speeddragon/recaptcha-extractor-automator/readme.md

 ### Switch to a new tab to view ReCaptcha to be solved more quickly (Human only)

-When the *Human* request to solve a ReCaptcha, a new tab opens with the URL of the website in order to extract the *gCaptchaCode*.
+When the *Human* request to solve a ReCaptcha, a new tab opens with the website URL in order to extract the *gCaptchaCode*.
 This new tab can be an **active tab** or a **background tab**.
 Don't know why, but normally code run on the background tabs takes longer to solve (~50 seconds vs ~7 seconds).

 ### Alert Human to solve captcha, if ReCaptcha ask to solve it?